asheytanova/tournament-scoring-system/README.md

 Waterfall:

-<j> The waterfall software development life cycle model is the easiest to understand approach.
+The waterfall software development life cycle model is the easiest to understand approach.
 It follows a sequence to software development, each phase needing to be completed within the model before being able to go onto the next step of the SLDC.
 The structure then makes it easy to understand and use for software development.
 However, the waterfall model has no flexibility then making it difficult to make changes such as improvements after the stage has been moved on from.
 Testing is also done after the implementation which can have defects arise which cannot then be fixed.
-The waterfall model is best used when there are clear and fixed requirements and for smaller projects. </j>
+The waterfall model is best used when there are clear and fixed requirements and for smaller projects.

 Agile: